KarMiles/campervan-adventures/README.md

 * CSS3
 * JavaScript (Bootstrap solutions for responsive navigation and carousel only)

-# Frameworks, Libraries and Programs used
+# Frameworks Libraries and Programs used
 This project has been realised using the following frameworks, programs and webpages:
 * Git - for version control
 * GitHub - for storing the project's code and other files